alex75ita/Timesheets-Service/README.md

 # Timesheet

-#goal
+This project is an exercise for use Python 3.5 and mongoDB and develop a solution based on Hexagonal architecture and TDD (and maybe BDD).

+#Goal
-Register holidays and permits of employees.
+This is a service for registering holidays and permits of employees.

 This project is an exercise for use Python 3.5 and mongoDB and develop a solution based on Hexagonal architecture and TDD.

+#Technologies
+It is a Python 3 service.
+It use mongoDB as repository.
+It use RabbitMQ as message broker.